pfakhrzad/Heuristic-algorithm-to-solve-multi-objective-path-scheduling/readme.md

-A non-dominated sorting PSO Algorithm in C++ to solve multiple objective Optimization Problems
+A non-dominated sorting PSO algorithm in C++ to solve multiple objective optimization problems
 ==============

 ***The vehicle route and allocation optimization model is used for this program***